EdgeTX/edgetx.github.io/docs/contest_crsf_telem_simulation.md

 We are excited to announce the winner of the CRSF/ELRS Telemetry Simulator Developer Contest.

 After careful evaluation and consideration, we are proud to declare **Nigel Williams** as the winner!
+The winning submission can be found in [EdgeTX/edgetx#5410](https://github.com/EdgeTX/edgetx/pull/5410).
 As a token of appreciation for his outstanding contribution, Nigel will receive a Jumper T15 2.4 radio with internal 2.4 GHz ExpressLRS module (per his request), generously sponsored by Jumper.
 This state-of-the-art radio will be shipped worldwide free of charge directly from the Jumper factory to Nigel.

 We extend our heartfelt congratulations to Nigel Williams for this well-deserved win.
 Your contributions continue to enrich the EdgeTX community and propel its growth forward.